BejaouiSamy/BejaouiSamy/README.md

 - Collaboration: If you wanna join the madness or just throw a shoutout, hit me up.
 - And, of course, memes.
 Because if you don't laugh while coding, you’re doing it wrong.

-So, if you're ready to vibe to some heavy beats while hacking away, stick around and let's build some chaos. 💥🔧
+So, if you're ready to vibe to some heavy beats while hacking away, stick around and let's build some chaos.
+HAHAHAHA 💥🔧